Ravenbrook/mps/procedure/review.rst

 Since this document was created as part of `a project to migrate from Perforce to Git (and GitHub)
 <https://github.com/orgs/Ravenbrook/projects/1>`_, this procedure will
 give specifics on conducting review via GitHub.
-But the general procedure is in no way specific to GitHub, Git, Perforce, or any other tool.
+But the process is in no way specific to GitHub, Git, Perforce, or any other tool.

+This procedure was created by locating `review process documents from the Harlequin MM Group <A. References>`_, incorporating the wisdom from thousands of hours of reviews.
+The text was then edited to bring it up to date with current terms and tools.

+This procedure may seem overwhelming at first, but it can be executed quickly [how quickly? kpa.qpm!
+RB 2023-01-21] once you have learned it.
+Hundreds of reviews have been conducted using it in the past, and every single one was profitable in terms of preventing defects versus cost of review [citation needed.
+RB 2023-01-21].

 [Notes for inclusion:
   - Review is not just (or even mostly) looking at diffs, though